kanisterio/kanister/docs/tasks/logs.rst

 Navigate to the data sources configuration under ``Configuration`` > ``Data Sources`` using the left-hand panel.

-Confirm that the ``Loki`` data source have already been added as part of the Grafana installation:
+Confirm that the ``Loki`` data source has already been added as part of the Grafana installation:

 .. image:: img/logs-grafana-data-source.png